MiguelBorges1/MiguelBorges1/README.md

 -->

 I'm a Telecommunications Engineer turning into a Networking Professional 📱 ➡️ 💻 </br>
-I have many years of experience working with mobile technologies, both at 📶 vendors/manufacturers like <br/> <a href="https://www.ericsson.com/en/about-us/company-facts/ericsson-worldwide/portugal">Ericsson</a> and <a href="https://www.nokia.com/"> Nokia</a>, and a 📡 network operator, <a href="https://www.vodafone.pt/"> Vodafone</a>
+I have many years of experience working with mobile technologies, both at 📶 vendors/manufacturers like <br/> <a href="https://www.ericsson.com/en/about-us/company-facts/ericsson-worldwide/portugal">Ericsson </a> and <a href="https://www.nokia.com/"> Nokia </a>, and a 📡 network operator, <a href="https://www.vodafone.pt/"> Vodafone </a>
 </br>

 However,</br>